Overview & Rule Summary

 POWER OUTPUT

-This Maximum Power Limit applies to Home Stations also.
+This Maximum Power Limit applies to participating Home Stations also.

 OPERATION